Baire space (set theory): Tree basis

-Thus a basic open set in the Baire space is the set of all infinite sequences of natural numbers extending a common finite initial segment τ.
+Thus a basic open set in the Baire space is the set of all infinite sequences of natural numbers extending a common finite initial segment σ.
 This leads to a representation of the Baire space as the set of all infinite paths passing through the full tree ω<ω of finite sequences of natural numbers ordered by extension.
-Each finite initial segment is a node of the tree of finite sequences.
-Each open set is determined by a (possibly infinite) union of nodes of that tree.
+Each finite initial segment σ is a node of the tree of finite sequences.
+Each open set is determined by a countable union S of nodes of that tree.
 A point in Baire space is in an open set if and only if its path goes through one of the nodes in its determining union.
+Conversely, each open set corresponds to a subtree S of the full tree ω<ω, consisting of at most a countable number of nodes.

-The representation of the Baire space as paths through a tree also gives a characterization of closed sets.
+The representation of the Baire space as paths through a tree also gives a characterization of closed sets as complements of subtrees defining the open sets.
 Every point in Baire space passes through a sequence of nodes of ω<ω.
 Closed sets are complements of open sets.
-Each closed set consists of all Baire sequences that do not pass through any node that defines its complementary open set.
-For any closed subset C of Baire space there is a subtree T of ω<ω such that any point x is in C if and only if x is a path through T: the subtree T consists of all initial segments of elements of C. Conversely, the set of paths through any subtree of ω<ω is a closed set.
+This defines a subtree T of the full tree ω<ω, in which the nodes of S defining the open set are missing.
+The subtree T consists of all nodes in ω<ω that are not in S. This subtree T defines a closed subset C of Baire space such that any point x is in C if and only if x is a path through T. Conversely, for any closed subset C of Baire space there is a subtree T which consists of all of ω<ω with at most a countable number of nodes removed.

+Since the full tree ω<ω is itself countable, this implies the closed sets correspond to any subtree of the full tree, including finite subtrees.
+Thus, the topology consists of clopen sets.
+This implies that the Baire space is zero-dimensional with respect to the small inductive dimension (as are all spaces whose base consists of clopen sets.)

+The above definitions of open and closed sets provide the first two sets $\mathbf{\Sigma}^0_1$ and $\mathbf{\Pi}^0_1$ of the boldface Borel hierarchy.

+Box topology

 Cartesian products also have an alternate topology, the box topology.
 This topology is much finer than the product topology as it does not limit the indicator set $I=\{i \in \omega \}$ to be finite.
 Conventionally, Baire space does not refer to this topology; it only refers to the product topology.